Version control: Original 1990 / Updated 1999 / Updated 2003 / Updated 2015/ Updated February 2023/ Updated March 2023

 You must refer to the Requirements for All Sport and Physical Activity (PDF 466KB) to understand your overall compliance responsibilities.

 Where considered appropriate, for example inclusion in a school sport program, parents or caregivers must be informed of full details of the location, supervision to be provided and activities to be undertaken when seeking their written permission.

-Students are to be instructed to use adequate sun protection, e.g. an SPF50+, broad spectrum, water resistant sunscreen reapplied regularly and a hat when appropriate.
+Where outdoor courts are used, students are to be instructed to use adequate sun protection, e.g. an SPF50+, broad spectrum, a water resistant sunscreen reapplied regularly.

 Teacher/Instructor Qualifications and Experience

 An appropriate level of expertise and/or training in the teaching/coaching of volleyball will be dependent on whether the teacher's/instructor's role is one of supervision, instruction or coaching.
 Other factors to be considered are the nature of the activity, the age, ability and experience of the students involved.